More on mastering…

 -converting between analog and digital, multiple file formats (.wav, .mp3, .m4a)

--consistent, clear and communication with the clients at all steps
+-clear and consistent communication with the clients at all steps